When AI robots

 |

-that corporations consider the interests of all stakeholders (employees,
+the interests of all stakeholders (employees, communities, the environment)

 |